PhatNguyen24/LawChatbot/README.md

 - Default to [llama-2-7b-chat.Q4_K_M.gguf](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/blob/main/llama-2-7b-chat.Q4_K_M.gguf).
 - [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
+- Or, get the chatgpt api key variable and replace it with the OPENAI_API_KEY variable in the file .env [Key](https://platform.openai.com/api-keys).

 If you prefer a different GPT4All-J or Llama2 compatible model, just download it and reference it in your `.env` file.